MP Estate Planning UK

 What is the current inheritance tax rate in the UK?

-The current inheritance tax rate in the UK is 40% on the value of the estate above the nil-rate band threshold.
+The standard inheritance tax rate is 40% on the value of the estate above the nil rate band of £325,000.
+A reduced rate of 36% applies if you leave 10% or more of your net estate to charity.

 How does HMRC treat cryptocurrency for tax purposes?